outsbart/gameman/README.md

 # gameman [![Build Status](https://travis-ci.com/outsbart/gameman.svg?branch=master)](https://travis-ci.com/outsbart/gameman)
-gameman is a game boy (DMG) emulator written in rust as a hobby project.
+gameman is a Game Boy (DMG) emulator written in Rust as a hobby project.
 I'm doing it mostly for learning Rust and to have fun with the challenges of emulation.

 <p align="center">